maniadel/hubiquitus4java/doc/HOME.md

 Welcome to the hubiquitus4java wiki!
-Here you will find all the information you need for starting using our API, HubotSDK and all other information you need about our projet.
+Here you will find all the informations you need for starting using our API, HubotSDK and all other information you need about our projet.